srozange/gini/README.md

 ###  Injected class

-Fields needing injection must be annotated with the @Inject annotation.
+Fields in need for injection must be annotated with the @Inject annotation.

 ```java
 package org.theglump.gini.bean;